All Articles

 The Genesis

-“Okey, I want to try anyway.
+“Okay, I want to try anyway.
 If they ask me to play tambourine, I’ll do it.”

 “I don’t know where you end up, but I like your unusual motivation.”

 The truth is that I was running on fumes.
-It was the midpoint of the three-month-long medical sabbatical I took from my work in San Francisco, and nothing was going according to plan.
+It was the midpoint of the three-month-long medical sabbatical I took from work in San Francisco, and nothing was going according to plan.

-The Basel rewind
+The Basel Rewind

-We need to roll back to 2018.
+Roll back to 2018.
 I moved to Basel to fix my semimembranosus (one of the hamstring muscles) injury.

 Semimembranosus injuries are rare, and my pull is in the lower part of the muscle, which is even rarer.
 I’m two years into this injury, and I haven’t recovered despite a dedicated commitment to physical therapy.
 Typically, muscle pulls take 2–3 months of physical therapy to treat, but my injury wants to stand out.